-While the modified payoff technique and similar approaches to depositor discipline have considerable appeal, there are major drawbacks.
-First, it is difficult to envision policymakers actually being willing to utilize the technique in a very large bank.
+While the modified-payoff technique and similar approaches to depositor discipline have appeal, it is difficult to envision policymakers ever actually using the technique in a very large bank.
 Market participants will probably never be convinced it will be employed unless and until it actually is.